Madoshakalaka/jupyter-math/README.md

 Don't Use it.

-I just came this overnight.
+I just came up with this overnight.

 If you really want to use it.